israelmarti/BiSpeD/README.md

 ```

 - **vgrid**
-> When the orbital period for primary RV values could not be fitting and the systemic velocity is unknown, the task `vgrid` can be applied to estimate the best systemic radial velocity of binary system through a systemic velocities grid around the most probable value.
+> When the orbital period for primary RV values cannot be derived from the primary RVs, and the systemic velocity is unknown, the task `vgrid` can be applied to estimate the best systemic radial velocity of binary system through a systemic velocities grid around the most probable value.
 >Mandatory parameters:
 > - `lis`: file list of observed spectra to process (string);
 > - `tmp`: full path to the folder containing spectra templates (string);